 Excellent value for the price.
-Takes 4K photos and videos.
-Integrated WiFi sharing.
-16 MP.
+4K video shooting.
+Integrated WiFi.
+Features 20.1 MP with a tilted LCD display for angled shooting.
 Sturdy, compact camera.
 Works well in low light.
-Quiet shutter sound.
-Can customize buttons for easy access to menu options you need.
+Quiet shutter.
+Customizable buttons for easy access to menu options you need.
+Various lens kits available.

 Over the past several years, mirrorless cameras have advanced significantly.
 These cameras are internally different from DSLRs, which are a far more established design.
 As technology improves, however, more photographers – both amateur and professional – are considering the benefits of owning a mirrorless camera.

 The small size and great feature set of a mirrorless camera may appeal to you, too.
 Perhaps you’re curious about mirrorless cameras and want to learn more.
 Perhaps you know you want to buy a mirrorless camera but need a bit of guidance as to which product is the best.
 In either case, you’ve come to the right place.